• Loading stock data...

 Despite the separation with the Clippers, Paul is still on the roster and will likely remain there for a few more weeks.

-Because Paul signed a deal with Los Angeles in the offseason, he will only be eligible to trade starting Dec.
-15. Due to salary cap rules, Los Angeles cannot waive Paul and sign a replacement player until early January, according to ESPN’s Bobby Marks.
+Because Paul signed a deal with Los Angeles in the offseason, he will be eligible to trade only starting Dec.
+15. Due to salary-cap rules, Los Angeles cannot waive Paul and sign a replacement player until early January, according to ESPN’s Bobby Marks.

-The Clippers currently have the fifth-best odds at the No. 1 pick in the 2026 draft, but their draft pick will be sent to the defending champion Thunder as a part of the deal that sent Paul George to Los Angeles.
+The Clippers currently have the fifth-best odds at the No. 1 pick in the 2026 draft, but their draft pick will be sent to the defending champion Thunder as part of the deal that sent Paul George to Los Angeles.

 Paul spent six years in Los Angeles in the early 2010s, leading the team to the playoffs in all six seasons, the only time in franchise history it made the playoffs more than three consecutive times.